FarronF/limerick-council-meetings/meetings/2020/12/15-Virtual Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th October 2020.md

 extreme caution.

 Cllr.
-Leddin welcomed the response.---
+Leddin welcomed the response.
+---
 6

 Cllr.
 O’Donovan advised that she asked at the September Metropolitan District meeting for